Code-Institute-Submissions/CI-milestone-one-OFAC_website/README.md

 * **Discography Timeline** - The vertical line broke out into columns and displayed very poorly on medium and large viewports.
 This was fixed by adding a blank, empty column to the right of the discography column.
 This served to keep the discography column from expanding too far with responsiveness.

 # Deployment
+ First I setup a local repository using Git.
+Then I setup a remote repository on Github.
+As I was building the project I was regularly saving my work using the Git Add functionality and tracking my changes with descriptive messages using the Git Commit functionality.
+I used Git Push to send to the remote repository.
+I was able to pick up exactly where I left off by clicking on the Gitpod button to access my workspace on the remote repository.
+When the project was finished I accessed the settings menu and activated GitHub Pages.

- The finished website is deployed and can be viewed via Github: https://menacethedenis.github.io/CI-milestone-one-OFAC_website/
+ The finished website is deployed and can be viewed via Github pages: https://menacethedenis.github.io/CI-milestone-one-OFAC_website/

 # Credits